Anushka-Prakash/RumourEval-2019-Stance-Detection/README.md

 - All the experiemnts with RoBERTa model, including our proposed architecture can be found  [here](https://colab.research.google.com/drive/1eB8EMCwEE1_o5QOdC0gEejxqgkv6Q_cO?usp=sharing).

-# Trained Models

-Both the trained MLP model and the model using our proposed architecture can be downloaded from [here](https://drive.google.com/drive/u/0/folders/17KfaFLjQWRYJucO_JqVQWj_o31QsO26K).
-The predictions from the proposed model can also be found at the same link.

 # Citation

 If you make use of this work, please cite: